SweetBroHellaCode/word-counter/README.md

 # Steps to Use
 The main path through this application is the flask-app.py file, where a minimal Flask application is configured to run.
+Use the python command on the flask-app.py file to run a small application at http://localhost:5000/.

 # Known Issues
 	* There is no persistence of data within the application